-Coba is located west of the village and archaeological site of Tulum, in the vicinity of the village of the same name.
-As for the other Mayan sites of the area, there is no epigraphic evidence to determine the name led to the settlement in pre-Hispanic times, but some references to the colonial and ethnographic area, allowed during the thirties of the twentieth century.
-Eric Thompson noted that the name of the site would have been Kinchil Cobá, referring to the name of God and Maya Solar essentially a geographic title that relates to the Mayan word "Cob" (or "Kob"), cloudy or chopped, and "water, which form the name " instead of minced or turbid water, this is probably in reference to the lakes the city was built around.
+As for other sites in the Maya area, there is no epigraphic evidence that allows us to know the name that the settlement would have had in pre-Hispanic times; However, some colonial and ethnographic references to the area allowed Eric Thompson to point out during the thirties of the twentieth century that the name of the site would have been Kinchil Cobá, alluding to the name of the Mayan Solar God and an essentially geographical denomination that would relate to the Mayan words "Cob" (or "Kob"), cloudy or pitted, and "Ha", water, which would form the name "place of cloudy or choppy water", surely referring to the lakes around which the city was built.

-Coba is located east of the town of Coba, in the municipality of solidadridad, Quintana Roo.
-From Cancun, you take the federal highway 180 Cancun - Chetumal, Tulum and reach, take the freeway for 47kms, Leading to the village and archaeological zone
+Cobá is located east of the town of Cobá, in the municipality of Solidadridad, Quintana Roo.
+From Cancun, go to the site by federal highway 180 Cancun - Chetumal, and upon reaching Tulúm, take the 47kms deviation.
+That leads to the town and archaeological zone.

-Located just 6 km from Coba, you will find several magnificent cenotes, ideal for cooling off after touring the archaeological zone.
+Located just 6 km from Coba are these magnificent cenotes, ideal for cooling off after having traveled the entire archaeological zone.